popcron-games/com.popcron-games.luascript/README.md

 - Depends on `com.unity.nuget.newtonsoft-json` package at least version 1.0.0

 ## LuaScript
+Provides an interface to interact with Lua as a package, with some extra extensions
+- LuaComponent
+-

-The object that contains NLua's `Lua` state object, also provides these:
+The main script that encapsulates moonsharp's state object provides these:
 - `TryGetFunction(name)` to get a function with the given name if it exists
 - `TryCall(name)` to try and call a function that may or may not exist
 - `GetObject(name)` to get a variable from Lua's global table in this script
 - `SetObject(name, value)` to add a value to the global table
 - `RegisterFunction(name, method)` to add a function to this script
 - `CallWithTag(tag)` to call all functions with this tag
-- `Dispose()` to dispose the `Lua` state object, usually in Unity's disable event
+- `Dispose()` to dispose the state object, should mirror the creation event (OnEnable/OnDisable, Awake/OnDestroy, etc)

 Example:
+Performing addition through a static C# method
 ```cs
 int a = 1;
 int b = 4;